 -

-Strengthens muscles around affected joints
+Strengthens muscles around joints

 -